 All Saints dated from the 13th and 14th centuries, and consisted of a nave with north and south aisles, chancel, porch and west tower with broach spire.
 In 1821, owing to its advanced state of decay, the then patron, Elizabeth, Dowager Duchess of Buccleuch petitioned for its demolition.
 An Act of Parliament authorising this was passed in 1821 at which point the parishes of Barnwell All Saints and Barnwell St Andrew were joined together.
 The main part of All Saints was pulled down, leaving only the chancel, which was left up as it was the family vault of the Montagues.

 North, in his Victorian study of the church bells of Northamptonshire, notes that four bells hung here but these were sold by auction in 1821, and there is no record kept as to who these were cast by or indeed, where they ended up.
 Some of the fixtures and fittings, such as the pulpit and lectern, which dated from the 16th century, ended up at nearby Thurning.

-Some of external features of All Saints were removed, and incorporated in to the wall that divides the church and the rectory at nearby Barnwell St Andrew, a photograph of which can be seen on the page created for that church.
+Some of external features of All Saints were removed, and incorporated in to the wall that divides the church and the rectory at nearby Barnwell St Andrew.

-As for the church itself, this is lept locked but a keyholder notice is pinned up for interested visitors.
-Apparantly, there is a monument in there commemorating one Henry Montagu, the infant son of Sir Sidney Montagu, who was drowned in April 1625 .
+An interesting monument close by is to one Henry Montagu, the infant son of Sir Sidney Montagu, who was drowned in the moat of Barnwell Castle in April 1625 .
 He was described as being 'a wittie and hopeful child tender and deare in ye sight of his parents and much lamented by his friends.'